How To Choose Your CBD

 The extraction method used to extract CBD from the hemp plant also matters because some methods use unsafe chemicals.

-The hemp plant needs to be ‘squeezed’ to extract the beneficial CBD.
+The hemp plant needs to be ‘squeezed’ to extract CBD.
 There are various methods of extraction.
 The safest and widely used ones are CO2 extraction or ethanol extraction.
 CO2, in particular, is so safe that you can find it in all carbonated drinks.

 Butane extraction, on the other hand, is controversial, as butane is unsafe for human consumption.